vovchenso/sh-demo/README.md

 ## Main application

-For main application we also have a shortcut from the root
+For main application (`app`) we also have a shortcut from the root of repository
 ```
 npm install
 npm start